-What to do now: Check your site’s performance on PageSpeed Insights.
+What to do now: Compress your images and videos.
+Check your site’s performance on PageSpeed Insights, Mobile-Friendly Test and Test My Site.
 Use the recommendations Google generates to talk to your hosting service about upgrading for load time improvements.

 Shoppers aren’t the only ones who flock to online stores during the holidays.
 Data thieves and other malicious actors know that during the holidays, merchants are so busy filling orders that they don’t notice or don’t have the resources to deal with data theft attempts and malware attacks.

 The last thing you need during peak sales season is a data breach or denial of service attack that throws your business into chaos when it should be racking up sales.